Sell Crafts: Learn how to Start a Craft Business

 Corporate: rugs, tapestries, wall hangings, sculpture, furniture, stained glass, paintings, batiks, folk art, carvings, flower arrangements

-Toy Crafts to Make and Sell: stuffed toys, dolls, puppets, animals, teddy bears, wooden trains, puzzles, building blocks, toy boxes, kaleidoscopes
+Kids Crafts to Make and Sell: stuffed toys, dolls, puppets, animals, teddy bears, wooden trains, puzzles, building blocks, toy boxes, kaleidoscopes

-Special Occasion Crafts: bridal gowns and shawls, baby blankets, greeting cards, Christmas ornaments, stockings, Easter bunnies, heart pillows for Valentine’s day, wreathes
+Special Occasion Things to Make and Sell: bridal gowns and shawls, baby blankets, greeting cards, Christmas ornaments, stockings, Easter bunnies, heart pillows for Valentines day, wreathes

-Religious Crafts to Make and Sell: altar objects, vestments, tapestries, chalice palls, baptismal towels, banners, stoles, stained glass, candelabras
+Religious Crafts: altar objects, vestments, tapestries, chalice palls, baptismal towels, banners, stoles, stained glass, candelabras

 Jewelry Crafts: earrings, bracelets, necklaces, rings, anklets, headbands, jewelry cases, leatherwork, nose rings